maxrpark/my-porfolio-blog-website/content/articles/my-portfolio-blog-with-nuxt.md

 I like blogging, it is so nice to write and document what you do or like.
 But blogging takes time so I have never been the blogger I always wanted to be.
 So, I thought it could be a great chance to start a new blog adventure where I can write about my life as a web developer and also I can practice writing in English which is not that my first language as you may notice.

+Write now the main goal of this blog is to write about some of the courses I have been talking in Udemy or some nice youtube tutorials and courses I had taken.
+I was not white sure how I can integrate a blog into this website, the first thing I thought was about a headless CMS, Strapi.
+But then I discover Nuxt Content.

+At first, I thought I was too complicated, because it is, in fact, a little bit confusing in the beginning.
+But I found Nuxt content documentation very clear and the most important thing I found was some amazing posts from [O'Brien](https://debbie.codes/), where you can read step by step what to do I want the result to expect.
+She also has some nice tutorials on youtube about Nuxt content and a lot of other things related to Nuxt.

+## Wrap up

+So this is more a less the story behind this website.
+I did not put a lot of effort into styling because it is no the main purpose of this project.
+But I added a couple of things I learned thin a very nice Udemy course call [Creative Advanced CSS Animations - Create 100 Projects!](https://www.udemy.com/course/javascript-tutorial-for-beginners-w/).

 I hope you like it, as much I do, and stick around to read my blog too!